 1 What does the legal term “parental responsibility” mean in practical terms?
 What are the rights and obligations of a holder of parental responsibility?

-Under the Slovak Family Act (Act No 36/2005 on the family and on changes and amendments to certain acts) and case-law, parental responsibility (i.e. parental rights and obligations - custody) comprises, in particular, care of the child, maintenance, representation and administration of the child’s property.
+Under the Slovak Family Act (Act No 36/2005 on the family and amending certain acts) and the case-law, parental responsibility (i.e. parental rights and obligations and custody) comprises primarily care of the child, maintenance obligations, representation of the child and administration of the child’s property.

 2 As a general rule, who has the parental responsibility over a child?

-Both parents jointly share parental rights and obligations towards a child, irrespective of whether the child is born in or out of wedlock or whether the parents live together or not (are married, separated or divorced).
+The two parents jointly share parental rights and obligations towards a child, irrespective of whether the child was born in or out of wedlock or whether the parents live together or not (whether married, separated or divorced).

-A parent may be deprived of their parental rights and obligations (or have them restricted) by the court in serious circumstances, as provided for in Section 38(4) of the Family Act.
+Parents may have their parental rights and obligations removed (or restricted) by a court in serious circumstances, as provided for in Section 38(4) of the Family Act.

-A court may recognise the parental rights and obligations of a minor parent over the age of 16 for the personal care of a minor child, subject to the conditions set out in Section 29 of the Family Act.
+A court may also grant parental rights and obligations to a parent who is a minor but over the age of 16 as regards custody of a minor child, subject to the conditions set out in Section 29 of the Family Act.

 3 If the parents are unable or unwilling to exercise parental responsibility over their children, can another person be appointed in their place?

 Yes.
-If both parents of a minor child do not have full legal capacity, the exercise of their parental rights and obligations has been suspended, or they have been deprived of their parental rights and obligations, or are dead, the court must appoint a guardian to bring up the minor child, represent it and administer its property.
+If both parents of a minor child do not have full legal capacity, or the exercise of their parental rights and obligations has been suspended, or they have had their parental rights and obligations removed, or they are dead, the court must appoint a guardian to bring up and represent the minor child and administer that child’s property.

 4 If the parents divorce or split up, how is the question of parental responsibility determined for the future?